-IT’S REVEAL DAYYYYYY!!
-The hutch is officially done, and I’m so happy for you to finally be able to see it.
 Be sure to check out part one of the hutch makeover if you’re just catching up here.
 There’s so much to say, so let’s just get right into it!
+Here’s the reveal of my painted hutch makeover:

-I sealed everything with polycrylic.
-I recommend rolling on a thin layer and then going over it with a sponge brush.
-Be sure to use long brush strokes and work quickly!
+I sealed everything with Polycrylic.
+I recommend quickly applying on a thin layer with roller and then going over it with a sponge brush.
+Use long brush strokes until all the air bubble are smoothed out.

 I applied a thin layer of wallpaper paste to the back, put the wallpaper in place, and then went over the surface with a smoothing tool.
 After letting the paper dry for a few days, I trimmed the excess paper with an X-Acto knife.